DanielMartensson/Deeplearning2C/ReadMe.md

 5. See the getting started guide for using GluonHQ JavaFX for mobile development.
 It's a very easy and excellent done graphical manual.
 It describes how to set up the Android SDK etc. https://docs.gluonhq.com/getting-started/#introduction

+## What need to be working on?

+* Make so C-code generation works.
+Right now it's just a empty method.
+* Generate an application for Iphone.
+I haven't tested it yet because I focusing on Android at the moment.
+* Search for bugs.
+If you find any...please open an issue or a pull request.

 ## I want to add a layer and a updater!
 How can I do that?

 After you have installed all the tools you need to create the installation files, such as .jar, .apk etc. you need to focus on these three java classes.